Aphantasia is the inability to visualise

 Carver and Patrick Kavanagh are here in

-was accidently on purpose, a signal of humanity.
+It was an accident, but a signal of humanity.

 Both these poets have been trans-